« Previous step: Phase 2 Excel Charts

 Advanced functions that are not in the CAT CAPS curriculum

-You must create at least one report.
-The Learner Guide specifies that:
+You must create at least one Access Report.
+The Learner Guide specifies that your report must:

 - Be sorted according to at least one field